Skyshader77/Lacryma-Hydra/chapter11.typ

 Serena linked hands with Nix.
 Her fingers indulged in a myriad of acrobatics around Nix’ own.
 They explored tendons, phalanges and nerves, each touch playing notes of tenderness on the lute that was Nix’ body.
 Serena’s thumbs hit octaves of serenity that mellowed any conflicted soul.
 Through their playful tease, Nix was immersed in the strength of two human beings.
 The warmth of another could make one forget their vulnerabilities.
 They had sworn they would face any of the Goddess’ trials in unity.

-"What do you say, Phoenix Egg?
+"What do you say, Phoenix Wing?
 You can’t live your entire life under the spider’s thrall."

 It had never occurred to her that Serena’s lips had never been so close to hers.
 Nix breathed heavily.
 It was likely an illusion.
 Serena smiled, moving her face away from hers.